14 You should use SSL/HTTPS

 SSL initialization.
 1 client request, 2 public key sent by server, 3 validate key against CA store, 4 establish session w/ session keys.

-14.3 Getting and using SSL certificates
+Getting and using SSL certificates

 Once you’ve configured SSL/TLS, you generally want to only allow HTTPS traffic to your site.
 You’ll accomplish this by redirecting all HTTP traffic on port \(80\) to come in via HTTPS on port \(443\).

-1. What are the two risks of using plain HTTP and how does HTTPS mitigate them?
+1. What are the two risks of using plain HTTP, and how does HTTPS mitigate them?

 2. Write down a mental map of how SSL secures your web traffic.
-Include the following: public certificate, private certificate, certificate authority, encrypted traffic, port 80, port 443
+Include the following: public certificate, private certificate, certificate authority, encrypted traffic, port 80, port 443.

-14.5 Lab: Configure SSL
+Lab: Configure SSL

 If you’ve never had to manually configure SSL in the past, let me tell you, this is magical!

-14.5.1 Step 1: Follow instructions to add SSL for NGINX
+Step 1: Follow instructions to add SSL for NGINX

-Using Let’s Encrypt to add an SSL certificate to NGINX configuration is a super common task.
+Using Let’s Encrypt to add an SSL certificate to NGINX configuration is a very common task.
 As of this writing, there’s a great blog post entitled Using Free Let’s Encrypt SSL/TLS Certificates with NGINX.
 I’d encourage you to look for that article (or something similar) and follow the steps there.

-1. Configure the NGINX configuration to know what domain its on.
+1. Configure the NGINX configuration to know what domain it’s on.

 2. Install certbot on the system.